ObiSatti/ISA-implementation-simulated-for-a-Traffic-interchange-problem-/README.md

 ASP Traffic-Light Simulator
 ===========================

 This project implements a small Application-Specific Processor (ASP) simulator tailored to a traffic-light interchange domain.
-It includes both a single-cycle model and a 5-stage pipelined model with hazard handling so that students can observe instruction-level behavior and compare performance.
+It includes both a single-cycle model and a 5-stage pipelined model with hazard handling so that we can observe instruction-level behavior and compare performance.

 Highlights
 ----------